Data assimilation in the low noise regime with application to the Kuroshio: Introduction

 Several authors have suggested combining sampling methods with variational methods (see e.g. \cite{yang2009} and references therein).
 The framework we suggest in this paper follows this line of thought and naturally leads to hybrid data assimilation techniques sharing characteristics of both sampling based filters and variational methods.
 More specifically, we use information about the most likely path for the event to do importance sampling within the particle filters.
 This approach not only leads to filters that remain accurate in the presence of rare events, but it also allows one to predict the behavior of new and existing data assimilation schemes.
 We demonstrate that, in the small noise regime that is our focus, standard schemes can be expected to behave very poorly when the underlying system undergoes a rare large change in its state.
-The framework and methods suggested here should also shed some light on interesting and related methods such as path sampling based techniques (see \cite{alexander2004,apte08, weare09}) and implicit sampling (see \cite{chorin2009_filter1,chorin2009_filter2}).
+The framework and methods suggested here should also shed some light on interesting and related methods such as path sampling based techniques (see \cite{alexander2004,apte08, weare09}), ``nudging'' techniques (see \cite{Stauffer:1993:TellusA}), implicit sampling (see \cite{chorin2009_filter1,chorin2009_filter2}), and sequential importance sampling schemes (see \cite{vanLeeuwen:2010:RMetS}).

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:nlfilter} we describe the filtering problem along with the most basic versions of the Kalman filter (Section~\ref{sec:nlfilter}.\ref{sec:kalman}) and a particle filter (Section~\ref{sec:nlfilter}.\ref{sec:particle}).
 In Section~\ref{sec:small noise} we discuss the difficulties that these filters encounter in the small noise, accurate observation regime.
 In Section~\ref{sec:importance}, we propose several hybrid sampling strategies.
 Section~\ref{sec:model} presents the results of our numerical experiments on a simple model of the Kuroshio.
 Some conclusions are given in Section~\ref{sec:conclusion}.
 Finally, in Appendices A and B we give details of some aspects of the numerical implementation of our algorithms.